hyva-themes/magento2-hyva-admin/docs/api-reference/grid-xml-reference/source/arrayprovider.md

 The `arrayProvider` node content has to be a fully qualified PHP the class name.

-The class has to implement the `HyvaAdminApiHyvaGridArrayProviderInterface` interface.
+The class has to implement the `Hyva\Admin\Api\HyvaGridArrayProviderInterface` interface.

 ```php
 interface HyvaGridArrayProviderInterface